RaghavJit/DataStructures/README.md

 dtstr.h| Header    | Is the main header file which includes all the header files in ./DtStr folder.
 Instead of including all the .h files in DtStr user can directly include dtstr.h and access any data structure.
 Makefile | Makefile | Is the makefile for the repository and contains the recipie for building the executable. main.cpp | C++ | Contains the driver code.
+.gitignore | gitignore | contains binary files, not ment for version control
 -----------------------------